MArhamAA1422/b6-learning/css/basics.md

   - sticky headers
 - inherit, initial, unset
   - unset → behaves like inherit if parent has a value, else initial.

+#### absolute
+- kinda like the element has gone
+- doesn't affect other elements in page